10 Best Indoor Plants for Health: Wellbeing and Why

 According to Harvard University, it is one of the best plants for converting carbon dioxide into oxygen.
 It also helps to absorb toxins, as mentioned in the NASA research above, such as benzene and formaldehyde.

-The thick spine-like leaves of the snake plant contains more photosynthesis cells which in turn convert into the more natural toxin-free fresh air!
+The thick spine-like leaves of the snake plant contain more photosynthesis cells which in turn convert more natural toxin-free fresh air!

-It does really well in direct or indirect sunlight, and it only needs a very small amount of water.
+It does really well in full sun or full shade, so it’s pretty happy wherever you place it in your home, and it only needs a very small amount of water too.

-Air plants are different from many other houseplants as they photosynthesize at night (turning carbon dioxide you breathe out, into oxygen).
+Air plants are also a little different from many other houseplants as they photosynthesize at night (turning carbon dioxide you breathe out, into oxygen).
 This can help to not only purify your surroundings but also replenish oxygen.

-As air plants are native to humid areas like rainforests, they can also successfully regulate the humidity in your home.
-Along with filtering airborne particles like dust.
-Air plants can also help you recover a little more quickly from colds and sniffles.
+Air plants are native to humid areas like rainforests, but they can also successfully regulate the humidity in your home.
+Along with filtering airborne nasties like dust, air plants can help you recover a little more quickly from colds and sniffles.

 4. Peace Lily

-Peace Lilies are symbols of good health and are one of the most elegant house plants to decorate your space with greenery.
+Peace Lilies are symbols of good health and are one of the most elegant house plants to interior design your space with greenery.

-The dark green leaves and beautiful white flowers are so elegant and gazing on them is enough to lift a low mood!
+The dark green leaves and beautiful minimal white flowers are so elegant and just looking at this beauty is enough to lift a low mood!

-The Peace Lily is also known to help filter out some of the airborne particles which are linked to respiratory conditions such as asthma or even headaches.
+The Peace Lily is also known to help filter out some of the airborne particles which are linked to some respiratory and other conditions such as asthma and headaches.

-The peace lily is happy in low-lit areas and doesn’t require much sunlight.
-It loves moist water, but just like many of the best houseplants for health, it prefers not to sit in a pool of water.
+The Peace Lily is happy in low-lit areas and doesn’t require much in terms of full sun.
+It loves to say hydrated, but as with many of the best houseplants for health, it prefers not to sit in a pool of water.

 5. Spider Plant